PyroX2/data_labeling_tool/README.md

 * Run data labelng tool of your choice, select "images" and "labels" directory and manually check if all annotations are correct.
 If not correct them.

 The code above

+# Filetagging
+For this file to work you have to install file-taggging (https://github.com/Treecase/file-tagging.git)